nasuni-labs/nasuni-api-utilities/README.md

 **Output CSV content**: volume_guid, filer_serial_number, path, size\
 **Compatibility**: Nasuni 8.5 or higher required; Required PowerShell Version: 7.0 or higher\
 **Required Permissions**:
-* NMC API: Perform File Restores/Access Versions and access to the Edge Appliance used for listing.
+* NMC API: Perform File Restores/Access Versions, and access to the Edge Appliance used for listing.
 * Data API: The Data API user must have NTFS permissions for the listed folders.

 **Known Issues**: Edge Appliances must be online, NMC managed, and running Nasuni 8.5 or higher to retrieve folder size. \